- What is BPH?

 Their results showed that after 12 months, the UroLift treatment significantly reduced the American Urological Association Symptom Index (AUASI).

 Consistently, patients in the UroLift group achieved and sustained an increased urinary flow rate compared to the control group.

-Later follow-up studies showed that the effectiveness of UroLift System was sustained over five years.
+Later follow-up studies showed that the effectiveness of the UroLift System was sustained over five years.

 These results show that the UroLift System is effective for lower urinary tract symptoms secondary to BPH in men above 50 years of age.

 However, whether men with bigger prostates will benefit from this improvement in AUASI and urinary flow rate remains to be determined.

 Generally, the recorded adverse events were mild, resolving immediately after the procedure.

 Unlike surgical approaches for treating BPH symptoms, UroLift does not cause ejaculatory or erectile dysfunctions.